Business editing: Reports, marketing content and moreWhat can an editor help you with?Professional editing can be a great help with things such as:

 For a designed publication, such as a brochure or client magazine, I can copy-edit the content before it’s converted into its final format for publishing, or proofread the formatted version afterwards.

-I can help with your website content, including blog posts.
-Please see this blog post to find out about these services.
+I can help with your website content, including blog posts – for details, please see this article.

 I can also help you to define a consistent style for your written material, by creating or enhancing a style guide.